LPH-5 (drug)

+LPH-5, also known as (S)-3-(2,5-dimethoxy-4-(trifluoromethyl)phenyl)piperidine or as (S)-2C-TFM-3PIP, is a psychedelic drug of the phenethylamine, 2C, and 3-phenylpiperidine families which is under development for potential medical use.
+It is a cyclized phenethylamine and is the derivative of 2C-TFM in which the β position has been connected to the amine to form a piperidine ring.

+Pharmacology

+Pharmacodynamics

-LPH-5, also known as (S)-3-(2,5-dimethoxy-4-(trifluoromethyl)phenyl)piperidine, is a psychedelic drug discovered by Emil Marcher-Rørsted, Jesper L. Kristensen and Anders A. Jensen at Danish biopharmaceutical company Lophora.
-It is a conformationally-restricted derivative of the phenethylamine 2C-TFM, also a hallucinogen, and acts as a potent agonist of the 5-HT_{2A} receptor (EC_{50} = 3.2 nM, E_{max} = 78%).
-It shows 10- to 100-fold selectivity for the 5-HT_{2A} receptor over the 5-HT_{2B} and 5-HT_{2C} receptors and, along with related compounds like 25CN-NBOH, is said to be one of the few truly selective 5-HT_{2A} receptor agonists.
-LPH-5 is expected to avoid the cardiac risks of 5-HT_{2B} receptor activation.
+LPH-5 acts as a potent partial agonist of the serotonin 5-HT_{2A} receptor (K_{i} = 1.3 nM, EC_{50} = 2.1–25 nM, E_{max} = 56–94%).
+It shows 10- to 100-fold selectivity for the 5-HT_{2A} receptor over the serotonin 5-HT_{2B} and 5-HT_{2C} receptors in terms of affinity and activational potency.
+Along with related compounds like 25CN-NBOH, DMBMPP, and TGF-8027, LPH-5 is said to be one of the few truly selective serotonin 5-HT_{2A} receptor agonists.

+The drug robustly induces the head-twitch response as well as persistent and robust antidepressant-like effects in rodents.
+Owing to its high selectivity for the serotonin 5-HT_{2A} receptor, LPH-5 is expected to avoid the cardiac and other risks of serotonin 5-HT_{2B} receptor activation.

+Chemistry

+Analogues

-LPH-48, an analogue of LPH-5 that likewise acts as a selective serotonin 5-HT_{2A} receptor agonist and psychedelic hallucinogen and shows similar characteristics but has a shorter duration of action, is also under development by Lophora.
+LPH-5's analogue LPH-48 is likewise a selective serotonin 5-HT_{2A} receptor agonist and psychedelic with similar characteristics.
+However, this drug has a shorter duration of action than LPH-5.
+As with LPH-5, LPH-48 is also under development by Lophora for potential medical use.

+Another analogue of LPH-5 is 2T-2CTFM-3PIP (2-thio-LPH-5).

+History

+LPH-5 was patented in 2021 and was first described in the scientific literature by Emil Märcher-Rørsted and colleagues in 2024.
+These researchers are affiliated with the Danish pharmaceutical company Lophora.
+In late 2025, LPH-5 was suggested as a possible alternative and replacement of DOI for use in scientific research.